bioinf-mcb/MANIAC/README.md

 git clone https://github.com/bioinf-mcb/MANIAC
 ```

-Test installation

-Run MANIAC using example input data and configuration files in the `test` folder.
+Test MANIAC using example input data and configuration files in the `test` folder.
 Detailed output descriptions and configuration instructions are available in the [running MANIAC](#running-maniac) section.

 ```
 cd MANIAC